Nayan-das08/notes-max-pro/rough 2.md

 Nayan has demonstrated a strong aptitude for AIML, consistently producing high-quality work in class and during group projects.
 He has a deep understanding of the theories and concepts behind AIML and Deep Learning and is able to apply them to solve complex problems.

-Nayan also showed exceptional research skills, completing an group study project on Fire Detection Alarm System using Deep Learning, which resulted in a publication in *University conference "Confluence 2023"*.
+Nayan also showed exceptional research skills, completing an group study project on Fire Detection Alarm System using Deep Learning, which resulted in a publication in University conference "Confluence 2023".
 He worked tirelessly on this project, conducting extensive literature reviews and developing new methods to improve the performance of fire detecttion.

 Nayan is also a team player and a leader, during group projects and class activities he always demonstrated excellent communication and leadership skills, making sure the team's goals were met and that everyone was working together efficiently.